Stop-Loss and Take Profit in FX: The Definition and How to Use

 2. Sell Market Stop Order

-You can enter a buy market stop at a predetermined entry price if you believe there will be a continual increase in the market price.
-Once the market reaches the predetermined price, the trading platform will automatically enter a position to partake in the upward market trend.
+If you believe the market price will continue increasing, you can enter a buy market stop at a predetermined entry price.
+Once the market reaches the predetermined price, the trading platform will automatically enter a position to participate in the upward market trend.

 However, you can also enter a sell market stop to lock in your profit and avoid experiencing losses.
 Sell market stops are the orders set below the current price that execute a sell position once the downward trend meets the market stop price.